High Dimensional Beam Inference II: Inference of a Perturbed HERA Beam from Simulated Visibility Data: Results

 The top panel of Figure \ref{fig:FB_coeff} shows the amplitudes of the maximum \textit{a posteriori} (MAP) coefficients, along with the posterior standard deviation for each coefficient, as well as the prior standard deviation, which we set equal to the amplitudes of the prior mean.
 Due to the extreme smallness of the perturbations, the prior and posterior mean are nearly visually identical on this plot (though it does not capture variation in the complex phases of the coefficients).
 On the other hand, the posterior standard deviations are fairly constant and roughly $4.5\cdot10^{-6}$.
 The vast reduction in variance from prior to posterior for the first few hundred modes implies that the data has very large constraining power for those basis functions.
 Until the very highest mode numbers, the ratio of prior to posterior variance is greater than 2 with a few exceptions, indicating stronger contributions from the likelihood than the prior.

 We use the lower panel to plot a measure of the statistical significance of the update from prior to posterior,

 and

 In the above two equations, the division and square root operations are done elementwise.
 In other words, $\mathbfss{z}_\mathrm{update}$ is a vector of $z$-scores of the deviation between the prior and posterior mean, measured in posterior standard deviations of the relevant FB mode.
 We find that the first hundred or so modes have highly significant updates in excess of $10\sigma$.
 The majority of the remaining updates are of mild significance or less, with the occasional outlier.
 It is not necessary or expected for the posterior to update every single basis function.
 The simulated perturbations are very smooth spatially, and probably have their dominant contributions from the smoother basis functions.
 The smoothness of the basis functions in this order, which was sorted by the contribution to a least-squares fit of the unperturbed beam, is highly complex.
+In other words, the number of (radial or azimuthal) oscillations in the basis functions varies considerably (but not totally randomly) from mode-to-mode when examined in order of increasing fit contribution.
 However, there is a general trend of decreasing smoothness as a function of mode number, and it stands to reason that the unperturbed and perturbed beams might simply agree on these higher-order modes to within the posterior uncertainty.

 It is conventional to illustrate the shape of the posterior distribution of model parameters using a corner plot based on samples.
 This is visually impractical for a model of this size.
 Since the posterior is Gaussian, we instead summarize the model degeneracies using a plot of the correlation matrix,